 All moorings must be inspected every two years to the Harbourmaster’s specifications by an approved inspector.
 A lift and service fee is payable, plus the cost of replacement components.

-To pay for a mooring licence, transfer of ownership or change of vessel please visit our online payments section.
+To pay for a mooring licence, transfer of ownership or change of vessel please visit online payments.